Jon Jones (director): Directing

 In 2012, he directed Julian Fellowes' Titanic, which won a BAFTA for best visual effects in 2013.
 That year, Jones directed Mr Selfridge, for ITV, Da Vinci's Demons, which won a Primetime Emmy Award, and Lawless - a legal drama screened as part of Sky's "Drama Matters", starring Suranne Jones and Lindsay Duncan.
-After directing ITV's The Great Fire, in 2014, he went on to direct American Odyssey for NBCUniversal, starring Anna Friel and Peter Facinelli; Legends for Fox21 and TNT with Sean Bean; Heroes Reborn for NBCUniversal and more recently Still Star Crossed for ABC and Shondaland; and Ransom.
+After directing ITV's The Great Fire, in 2014, he went on to direct American Odyssey for NBCUniversal, starring Anna Friel and Peter Facinelli; Legends for Fox21 and TNT with Sean Bean; Heroes Reborn for NBCUniversal and Still Star Crossed for ABC and Shondaland; and Ransom.

 Last Summer was released in 2019 and was his first independently written and directed project, a coming-of-age drama set in 1970s rural Wales, praised by critics at film festivals including the Austin Film Festival and the Vancouver International Film Festival.
 Wales Arts Review wrote that it has "an execrable script, a confused impetus, dodgy character motivations, and a standard of cinematic conception that would get you a middling grade at a half-decent film school – it’s what #TeamWales expects.
 But what we cannot do is ignore the misogyny of a film that has been written, produced, developed and premiered during the most radically political era of modern filmmaking.
 Last Summer makes Wales look bad.
 It makes Welsh cinema look bad".
 On 13 October 2019 Last Summer won Best Feature Film at the BAFTA Cymru Awards 2019.

-Jones directed his most recent work in 2019, Hanna, starring Mireille Enos and Joel Kinnaman for Amazon Studios.
+Also in 2019, Jones directed for Hanna, starring Mireille Enos and Joel Kinnaman for Amazon Studios.
+In the 2020s, Jones worked on series such as Alex Rider (2021), Hotel Portofino (2024) and Grace (2025).
+Most recently, he reunited with Matt Baker and directed the crime drama A Taste for Murder.